labordynamicsinstitute/ldilab-manual/96-12-running-r-code.md

 :::{tab-item} Mac/Linux

-On Unix-style systems, the preferred way is to use the Terminal to run R code.
+On Unix-style systems, the preferred way is to use the Terminal to run R code (you can also call up RStudio and run from the "Terminal" tab as on the Windows tab).

 Open up a Terminal in the folder where the `main.R` file is located - this may differ depending on your system, and may involve using "`cd /path/to/code`" commands.
 Confirm with "`ls`" that you see the same files you might see in Finder / File Explorer.
 Refer to the command line training in the initial training.